Israeli passport: Countries that do not accept Israeli passports

-In addition, six of these countries — Iran, Kuwait, Lebanon, Libya, Syria and Yemen — do not allow entry to people with evidence of travel to Israel, or whose passports have either a used or an unused Israeli visa.
+The aforementioned 7 countries— Afghanistan, Iran, Kuwait, Lebanon, Libya, Syria and Yemen—do not allow entry to non-Israelis with evidence of travel to Israel, or whose passports have a used or unused Israeli visa.
+In addition, these countries may also deny entry to non-Israelis if their passport contains an Egyptian or Jordanian border stamp issued at a crossing with Israel, as this would indicate that the person has traveled to Israel.

-As a consequence, many countries may issue a second passport to citizens wishing to circumvent this restriction, and the Israeli immigration services have now mostly ceased stamping entry or exit stamps in all passports.
-Some Israelis will try to apply for dual citizenship in order to circumvent existing travel bans as an Israeli citizen.
+Consequently, many countries may issue a second passport to citizens wishing to circumvent this restriction, and the Israeli immigration services have now mostly ceased stamping entry or exit stamps in all Israeli and non-Israeli passports.